 NECESSITY, FUNCTION, AND CONFORMITY: KRS 224.10-100(28) and 224.10-110(2) require the cabinet to promulgate administrative regulations for the regulation and control of the purification of water for public and semipublic use.
-EO 2009-538, effective June 12, 2009, establishes the new Energy and Environment Cabinet.
 This administrative regulation establishes requirements for the disinfection, filtration, recycling, and testing of drinking water in a public or semipublic water system using surface water or groundwater not under the direct influence of surface water.
 This administrative regulation differs from the federal regulation by requiring filtration of water supplies that have surface water sources and disinfection of water supplies whose source is groundwater.

 Section 1.
 Disinfection.
 A public and semipublic water system shall provide disinfection, except as provided in this section.
 A semipublic water system shall comply with the requirements of this section for public water systems or meet the requirements of Section 2(2) of this administrative regulation.

 (1) A public water system using groundwater or surface water as a source.